 Wiggs brings in 11 years of collegiate coaching experience to the Lady Raiders.
 During his previous four years Wiggs has helped the Lady Raiders to a 95-28 (76%) overall record, and a 33-7 Region XVI record.
 In the 2018-2019 season, Wiggs helped guide the Lady Raiders to their third National Tournament appearance in program history, and their first since 2004.
 The 2018-2019 season saw the Lady Raiders go 27-4 overall and 10-0 in Region XVI play.
 Wiggs has helped coach and recruit 5 JUCO All-Americans, 13 All-Region, and 14 All-Conference performers, while also sending 19 players to the 4-year level after leaving Three Rivers.

-Wiggs brings in six years of collegiate coaching experience to the Lady Raiders after spending the three seasons at Lincoln University in Jefferson City, Missouri.
+Prior to arriving at Three Rivers, Wiggs spent three years at NCAA Division II Lincoln University, in Jefferson City, Missouri.
 As the assistant coach, Wiggs was a part of one of the biggest turnarounds in the Mid-America Intercollegiate Athletics Association (MIAA), taking a team that had only won two conference games the year before back into the postseason.

 Wiggs joined Lincoln after spending three years as an assistant coach at Moberly Area Community College.
 He was a member of the Greyhounds' women's basketball staff, where he helped the team compile a two-year record of 40-22 after the program had gone 7-24 the previous year.